NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping¶

 TL;DR¶

-NeMo-map is proposed as a continuous spatio-temporal dynamic map based on neural implicit functions, directly mapping spatial-temporal coordinates to Semi-Wrapped Gaussian Mixture Model (SWGMM) parameters.
-It eliminates the spatial discretization and temporal segmentation constraints of conventional methods, achieving lower NLL and smoother velocity distributions on real pedestrian tracking data.
+The paper proposes NeMo-map, a continuous spatio-temporal dynamic map based on neural implicit functions.
+By directly mapping spatio-temporal coordinates to Semi-Wrapped Gaussian Mixture Model (SWGMM) parameters, it eliminates the constraints of spatial discretization and temporal segmentation in traditional methods, achieving lower NLL and smoother velocity distributions on real human tracking datasets.

 Background & Motivation¶

-Background: Motion-on-demand (MoD) maps encode statistical motion patterns in the environment to assist robots navigating crowded scenes.
-Existing methods such as CLiFF-map and STeF-map fit local motion distributions on discrete grids.
+Background: Maps of Dynamics (MoD) assist robot navigation in crowded scenes by encoding statistical motion patterns of the environment.
+Existing methods like CLiFF-map and STeF-map fit local motion distributions on discrete grids.

-Limitations of Prior Work: Grid discretization leads to information loss and boundary discontinuities; time is typically segmented by hour, precluding smooth modeling of cross-period transitions; manual selection of grid resolution is environment-dependent.
+Limitations of Prior Work: Grid discretization leads to information loss and boundary discontinuities; time is typically segmented by hour, failing to model smooth transitions across periods; and manual selection of grid resolution is environment-dependent.

-Key Challenge: Discrete representations cannot query motion distributions at arbitrary spatio-temporal coordinates, and sparse regions require interpolation or imputation.
+Key Challenge: Discrete representations cannot query motion distributions at arbitrary spatio-temporal coordinates, and sparse regions require interpolation or padding.

-Goal: (a) Eliminate spatial discretization; (b) enable continuous and smooth querying over both space and time; (c) preserve the multimodal nature of motion directions.
+Goal: (a) Eliminate spatial discretization; (b) enable continuous and smooth spatio-temporal querying; (c) maintain the multimodal nature of motion directions.

-Core Idea: Use a learnable spatial feature grid + SIREN temporal encoding + MLP to directly output continuous spatio-temporal motion distribution parameters.
+Core Idea: Utilize a learnable spatial feature grid combined with SIREN temporal encoding and an MLP to directly output continuous spatio-temporal motion distribution parameters.

 Method¶